llmcloud24/de.KCD-Summer-School-2024/Day_4/npm/README.md

 ## NPM Showcase

 > [!IMPORTANT]
-> Unfortunately, due to practicality and time reasons, we will not do a hands-on session for this.
+> Unfortunately, due to practicality and time constraints, we will not do an in-depth hands-on session for this.
 >
-> Even if you manage to deploy this on your VM, the functionality will be limited in this context.
->
 > We recommend that you focus on the live showcase instead.
 >
 > This example will still work, if you have more control over your infrastructure, and know what you're doing.
+>
+> Feel free to try and deploy it and see if you access the interface, but the functionality will be very limited.

 ### What is Nginx Proxy Manager (NPM)?